Azure-Samples/Microchip-PIC-IoT-Wx/README.md

     -   Connect the board to PC, make sure “CURIOSITY” device shows up as a disk drive in a File Explorer window.

-    -   Right-click the project myiot &gt; select “Properties” &gt; Verify that all Configuration settings are at least the minimum versions as shown in the below screenshot (and that your PIC-IoT board is selected as the Connected Hardware Tool).
+    -   Right-click the project AzureIotDps &gt; select “Properties” &gt; Verify that all Configuration settings are at least the minimum versions as shown in the below screenshot (and that your PIC-IoT board is selected as the Connected Hardware Tool).
 If any changes were made,